Satttoshi/github-comitter/README.md

 * Open your browser and navigate to `http://localhost:3000`

-All your commits being stored in the [COMMITS.md](src/commits/COMMITS.md) file, where you can check the latest commits and their timestamps.
+All your commits being stored in the [COMMITS.md](src/commits/COMMITS.md) file, where you can check the latest commits, the message and their timestamps.